nitinkc/Machine-Setup-Guide/setting_up_package_manager.md

 `/usr/bin/ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"`

-more information at [Brew Official Site]
+More information at [Brew Official Site]

 A new Mac comes pre-installed with ruby, thus the above command will execute.